The Readers

 What is a QR code reader?

-QR codes can hold information in one of four formats:
+QR codes can hold information in four main formats:

 Where can I read QR codes?